I

 This classic war poem, regarding the spirituality of

-In particular though, Yeats invokes the popular yearning in
+In particular also, Yeats invokes the popular yearning in Ireland

 by the outbreak of WW1 and was further complicated by the